phalt/react-flask/docs/index.md

 Beckett features a sophisticated types manager that automatically synchronizes [Python Type hints](https://docs.python.org/3/library/typing.html) and [TypeScript interfaces](https://www.typescriptlang.org/docs/handbook/interfaces.html).
 This means that as you make changes to your code, Beckett diligently keeps the API interface in perfect harmony.

-While Beckett is strongly opinionated, favoring specific design choices, it significantly enhances productivity by providing a cohesive development experience and reducing the time spent on manual synchronization.
+While Beckett is strongly opinionated, it significantly enhances productivity by providing a cohesive development experience and reducing the time spent on manual synchronization between frameworks.

 ![beckett features](diagram.jpg)